saurabhbatra96/saurabhbatra96.github.io/_posts/2016-05-12-opening-up-to-open-source-part-1.md

 ---
 layout: post
 title: Opening up to Open Source - Part 1
-tags: open-source civicrm git github
+tags: open-source civicrm git github gsoc
 ---

 ### What this series of blogs is about: